imperva/terraform-provider-incapsula/website/docs/r/mtls_client_to_imperva_certificate.html.markdown

 }
 ```

-`Exported Certificate - data placeholder` value will be set in the `certificate` field in the result of account export.
+> **NOTE:**
+When a resource is exported, the certificate field will be defined with the value `Exported Certificate - data placeholder`.
-The reason for using these values is that this certificate currently exists in the account configuration and this resource allows using it with new sites configured via Terraform.
+The reason for using these values is that this certificate currently exists in the account configuration and this resource enables it to be used with new sites configured via Terraform.
-Note - This resource cannot be updated unless you specify a real values to the `certificate` field instead of `Exported Certificate - data placeholder`.
+Note - This resource cannot be updated unless you specify a real value for the `certificate` field instead of `Exported Certificate - data placeholder`.
-In exported resources, the certificate_name cannot be changed as well until real values are set.
+To clarify, the `certificate_name` cannot be changed in exported resources unless real `certificate` value is set.

 Example of exported resource: